 Our brake booster seems to have been unique to our cars; Mustang boosters are not as wide but deeper.
-We've yet to find another Fox vehicle, save for perhaps the Mark VII, with a similar sized booster.
+We've yet to find another Fox vehicle with a similar sized booster (although Rock Auto lists some earlier Granadas and Fairmonts as being the same, though we don't have any evidence of that).
 Therefore you will need to get one specifically made for our cars.
 Original Ford boosters are very rarely seen; you will need to look to the aftermarket for one.
 Also, be sure to get a new vacuum check valve with the new booster.
-It is available under the Help! brand, among others.
+If it doesn't come with one, that is available under the Dorman/Help! brand, among others.

-We again luck out, as the m/c for our cars is the same as many other Fords from the era.
+We again luck out, as the master cylinder for our cars is the same as many other Fords from the era.
 A good aftermarket m/c is easily obtained.
-We've yet to see a Motorcraft (p/n E4DZ-2140-A) master cylinder show up at a parts store but it's possible that the dealership can order one.
-The new m/c should come with a new cap; if it's not correct enough, you can get a new one under the Help! brand at parts stores.
+We've yet to see a 1983-86 Motorcraft (p/n E4DZ-2140-A) master cylinder show up at a parts store but it's possible that the dealership can order one.
+The 1987-88 style was shared with Mustangs, among other cars, so they're readily available in the aftermarket as well as Mustang sites.
+The new m/c should come with a new cap but you can reuse your old one.
+Most parts places will have the master cylinder you need in the stock bore configuration.

 Long the bane of mechanics, the brake light switch is available online and in parts stores.
 Motorcraft does sell a new switch (p/n E9ZB-13480-AA or E9ZZ-13480-A).
 Fortunately they are cheap; unfortunately they're not easy to install.
 Wiring tends to fray, split or break off completely from this switch so be sure to inspect your wiring and repair as necessary.

-Yes, you can get these, under the Help! brand at auto parts stores.
+Yes, you can get the brake pedal cover pad, under the Dorman/Help! brand at auto parts stores.
 They are pretty much identical to OEM.
 You can also get a parking brake pedal cover pad (which doubles as a clutch pedal pad) as well.